-The pre-audit Statement of Accounts was authorised for issue by the Executive Director for Corporate Services in June 2020.
+The pre-audit Statement of Accounts was authorised for issue by the then Acting Chief Finance Officer in June 2020.
 Events taking place after this date are not reflected in the accounts.
 Where events took place before this date which materially altered the conditions existing at 31 March 2020, the figures in the financial statements and notes have been adjusted in all material respects to reflect these altered conditions.

-- a) Covid-19 Pandemic: Following the introduction of lockdown in late March 2020, there have been significant changes to the way in which the Council operates, giving rise to unprecedented cost pressures in 2020/21.
-In summary, an assessment of the financial impact has identified a potential £82.7m impact to the 2020/21 budget from additional costs of £22.9m and lost income of £59.8m (before applying Government funding received).
+- a) Covid-19 Pandemic: Following the introduction of lockdown in late March 2020, there have been significant changes to the way in which the Council operates, giving rise to unprecedented cost pressures in 20/21.
+In summary, an assessment of the financial impact has identified a potential £82.7m impact to the 20/21 budget from additional costs of £22.9m and lost income of £59.8m (before applying Government funding received).
 After applying Government funding received of £33m for business rate reliefs, £18m for Council services, and assuming the remaining estimated Collection Fund lost income of £11.5m is met by Government once the full taxation impact becomes clear, the outstanding financial gap for the Council is currently estimated at £20.2m.
 This represents all the unallocated reserves the Council holds of £20m.
 This is the current position with the recovery and longer term impacts to the budget still to be assessed and funded.
-Other specific Covid-19 funding received from Government early in 2020/21 includes £47m for small business grants and £3.2m as support for council tax payers.
+Other specific Covid-19 funding received from Government early in 20/21 includes £47m for small business grants and £3.2m as support for council tax payers.
 Further information on the impact of Covid-19 can be found in the Narrative Statement. - b) Business Rates on ATM Cash Machines: In May 2020 the Supreme Court upheld the Court of Appeal's decision that ATMs (e.g. at supermarkets and petrol stations) should be removed from the list of rateable items.
-This will require a backdated payment of business rates by the Council of £1.6m for the years 2010/11 to 2019/20 inclusive, plus an annual loss of £0.177m in 2020/21 and future years.
+This will require a backdated payment of business rates by the Council of £1.6m for the years 2010/11 to 2019/20 inclusive, plus an annual loss of £0.177m in 20/21 and future years. - c) Water Charges to Tenants: In October 2020 the Court of Appeal dismissed an appeal from Kingston Council after it was ruled to have overcharged tenants when supplying water.
+The court unanimously ruled that Kingston Council was a water reseller rather than agency, meaning the authority failed unlawfully to pass on discounts to tenants.
+As a result, a number of authorities who are social landlords (including Lewisham Council) may now need to refund the tenants an amount equivalent to these discounts going back to 2003.
+The cost of this to Lewisham Council has been estimated at £8.673m.
+This is covered by a provision of £7.062m set up in 2019/20 plus an Impairment Allowance of £1.611m.
+There are currently no plans to appeal the judgement.
+(See also Note 7b to the Housing Revenue Account.)